OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 Beachball generates JSON change files based on a few simple answers from you:

-- Change type: this can be one of four things.
-(You may see a prerelease option but we won't be allowing that in this repo) Patch, Minor, None, and Major.
+- Change type: this can be one of four things. (we won't be allowing the Prerelease option in this repo at this time.)
+Patch, Minor, None, and Major.

   - Patch - bug fixes; no API changes.